 Approved Handler certificates are issued by Test Certifiers (not GROWSAFE).

 If you can remember the name of your Test Certifier, contact them for a replacement certificate.
 Your GROWSAFE Trainer will know the name of your Test Certifier (or may also be your Test Certifier).
-There is also a list of current Test Certifiers
+There is also a list of current Compliance Certifiers

-on the EPA website.
+on the WorkSafe website.

-If you renewed online prior to February 2015, then your Test Certifier is Colin Spence (firstname.lastname@example.org).
-If you renewed online from February 2015, then email us at email@example.com and we will be able to provide a copy of your certificate.
+If you renewed online prior to February 2015, then your Test Certifier is Colin Spence (email@example.com).
+If you renewed online from February 2015, then email us at firstname.lastname@example.org and we will be able to provide a copy of your certificate.
 Note that the Approved Handler scheme was replacced by the Certified Handler scheme on 1 December 2017.
 You may not need to renew your Approved Handler as requirements have changed.